lgc13/LucasCosta_portfolio/android_studio/README.md

 <h1>Android Studio projects</h1>

 <!-- Technology welcome message -->
-This directory holds some projects and practice examples that I worked on through native Android Studio.
+This directory holds some projects and practice examples that I worked on with native Android Studio.

 I created some android phone applications that utilizes features such as radio buttons, images, and avatar emoticons.